-Our client Shawna McGovern-Burke made an agreement with Alana Martineau to go into business together to operate Wine-Ohs, a wine bar in downtown Calgary.
-Alana had already incorporated a company to operate the business, and they agreed they would each be 50% shareholders.
-Shawna and Alana signed the offer to purchase the business premises in May 2012, with Shawna paying the initial deposit.
-An annual return showing both Shawna and Alana as directors of Wine-Ohs and 50% shareholders was filed, and negotiations about the form of a unanimous shareholders agreement began.
+Our client Shawna McGovern-Burke made an agreement with 'Patricia MacKee' to go into business together to operate Wine-Ohs, a wine bar in downtown Calgary.
+Patricia had already incorporated a company to operate the business, and they agreed they would each be 50% shareholders.
+Shawna and Patricia signed the offer to purchase the business premises in May 2012, with Shawna paying the initial deposit.
+An annual return was filed showing both Shawna and Patricia as directors of Wine-Ohs and 50% shareholders, and negotiations began that would form of a unanimous shareholders agreement.

-Substantial renovations were done, including a significant amount of work by Shawna’s husband, Ron, who became the de facto handyman for Wine-Ohs.
-Shawna, Alana, and Ron estimated that he had done about 500 hours of work and considered compensating him by either paying the sum of $35,000 or issuing him 10% of the shares of Wine-Ohs.
+Substantial renovations were done to the wine bar, including a significant amount of work by Shawna’s husband, Ron, who became the de facto handyman for Wine-Ohs.
+Shawna, Patricia, and Ron estimated that he had done about 500 hours of work and considered compensating him by either paying the sum of $35,000 or issuing him 10% of the shares of Wine-Ohs.

-In February 2013, Alana and Shawna decided they could no longer work together and discussed an arrangement where one would buy out the other.
-Before anything was finalized, Alana removed Shawna from the business, changed the locks, and removed Shawna’s bank signing authority.
-Alana also changed the registration to show herself as the sole shareholder of Wine-Ohs.
+In February 2013, Patricia and Shawna decided they could no longer work together and discussed an arrangement where one would buy out the other.
+Before anything was finalized, Patricia removed Shawna from the business, changed the locks, and removed Shawna’s bank signing authority.
+Patricia also changed the registration to show herself as the sole shareholder of Wine-Ohs.

 All three court actions were consolidated to be heard at a single trial.